stanleylst/CN-AnsibleDoc/rst/installation_guide/intro_installation.rst

 .. _installing_the_control_node:
 .. _from_yum:

-Installing Ansible on RHEL, CentOS, or Fedora
+安装 Ansible on RHEL, CentOS, or Fedora
 ----------------------------------------------

 On Fedora: